appliedfm/appliedfm.github.io/index.markdown

 excerpt: "Supporting open source projects in the Coq ecosystem."

 intro:
-  - excerpt: 'Coq is a functional programming language & proof assistant.
-We are using it to make computing better.
+  - excerpt: 'Mechanized logic is transforming computer science.
+We are working to help make it happen.
 [Find out more](/about/).'

 feature_row:
   - image_path: /assets/images/rooster-unsplash-michael-anfang.jpg